JoshLuong/shanegallagherphotography/README.md

 ## Content

-All content is saved on contentful and retrieved via GraphQL calls
+All content is saved on contentful and retrieved via GraphQL calls.
+When making updates to the GQL types in contentful, make sure to run `yarn compile` to update the types.
+You also need to make sure `gql.ts` has documents type `any`.

 ## Deploying